linuxserver-archive/docker-owncloud/READMETEMPLATE.md

 The [LinuxServer.io](https://www.linuxserver.io/) team brings you another quality container release featuring auto-update on startup, easy user mapping and community support.
 Be sure to checkout our [forums](https://forum.linuxserver.io/index.php) or for real-time support our [IRC](https://www.linuxserver.io/index.php/irc/) on freenode at `#linuxserver.io`.

 # linuxserver/owncloud
 OwnCloud provides universal access to your files via the web, your computer or your mobile devices — wherever you are.
-Mariadb 10 and redis server are built into the image.[Owncloud.](https://owncloud.org/)
+Mariadb 10 and redis server are built into the image.
+Built with php7, mariadb 10.1 and nginx 1.9.10.
+[Owncloud.](https://owncloud.org/)

 ## Usage